Narayana108/vedic_knowledge/nimbark_sampraday_articles/an_introduction_to_nimbark_sampraday.md

 About 35 important temples located at Vrindavan, Ajmer, Kishangad, Indore, Sholapur, Nagpur, Amravati, Nagore and Moongi paitan among other places all over india are under the tutelage of the Shri Nimbark Acharya Peeth and follow the systems and traditions of the sampraday.
 It also have more than a dozen of non profit instutions which consists of schools, unviversities, hostels, goshalas, libraries, printing press, medical dispensary, etc.

+- `Svāmī Svabhūrāma Devācārya(36th)` - Swamiji had the largest following of the following of the disciples of Shri Harivyas Dev Acharya.

+- Kathia Baba

-- `Svāmī Svabhūrāma Devācārya(36th)` - Which is connected to `Shri Indra Dasji Kathia Babaji Maharaj(50th)` the first Nimbarki in this line to receive the title `Kathia baba`
+The Kathia baba's parampara is connected to Svāmī Svabhūrāma Devācārya Maharaji. `Shri Indra Dasji Kathia Babaji Maharaj(50th)` the first Nimbarki in this line to receive the title `Kathia baba`

-I would guess that there are more than 20 Kathia Baba temples in Vrindavan, Haridvar, Puri, Dvarka, Ashok Nagar, Guwahati, Tinsukia, Siliguri, Lona Chamiyari, Kolkatta, Madya Pradesh, Kashi, and other areas in north India.
+I would guess that there are more than 20 or 30 Baba temples in Vrindavan, Haridvar, Puri, Dvarka, Ashok Nagar, Guwahati, Tinsukia, Siliguri, Lona Chamiyari, Kolkatta, Madya Pradesh, Kashi, and other areas in north India.
 And they also have additional charity instututions such as healthcare, libraries, schools, etc.

 - Other branches - They have numerous amounts of temples including large ones in different areas of North India and charity institutions.